Slash (punctuation): Libraries

 The format is used in both card catalogs and online records.

 Addresses

 The slash is sometimes used as an abbreviation for building numbers.
 For example, in some contexts, 8/A Evergreen Gardens specifies Apartment 8 in Building A of the residential complex Evergreen Gardens.
 In the United States, however, such an address refers to the first division of Apartment 8 and is simply a variant of Apartment 8A or 8-A. Similarly in the United Kingdom, an address such as 12/2 Anywhere Road means flat (or apartment) 2 in the building numbered 12 on Anywhere Road.

+The slash is also used in the United States in the postal abbreviation for "care of."
+For example, Judy Smith c/o Bob Smith could be used when Bob Smith is receiving mail on Judy's behalf.
+Typically, this would be used in a situation where someone is either out of town, in an institution or hotel, or temporarily staying at another's address.

+In Spanish address writings, "c/" is used as the abbreviation of "calle" (or "carrer" in Catalan) meaning "street".

 Music

 Slashes are used in musical notation as an alternative to writing out specific notes where it is easier to read than traditional notation or where the player can improvise.
-They are commonly used to indicate chords either in place of or in combination with traditional notation and for drummers as an indication to continue with the previously indicated style.
+They are commonly used to indicate chords either in place of or in combination with traditional notation, notably in the form of slash chords.
+For drummers, they find use as an indication to continue with a previously indicated style.